Universal Life Insurance: How It Works, Types & Pros and Cons

 Common Lapse Scenarios

 Underfunding in Early Years: Paying minimum premiums when young may seem affordable, but it fails to build sufficient cash value cushion.
-As mortality charges increase dramatically after age 50-60, the cash value can't cover costs and the policy lapses unless you significantly increase premiums.
+As mortality charges increase dramatically after age 50 to 60, the cash value can't cover costs and the policy lapses.

 Market Performance Issues: In indexed universal life, if the market index performs poorly or returns 0% for several years while fees continue to be deducted, cash value steadily declines.
 Variable universal life faces even greater risk if investments lose value.